-Seven businesses report that they get a revenue increase on First Fridays.
+Seven businesses reported that their revenue increases on First Fridays.
 Five of the seven made specific percentage estimates or estimated a range.

 Comments from downtown merchants on the survey revealed very different experiences and positions regarding Final Friday.
 Some had successfully increased their business, for others it was irrelevant, and some had tried but not succeeded.